December 1, 2025 City Council Minutes

 The motion carried (No: Roskoski; Yes: Gustafson, Stanaway, Buria and Anderson).

-It was moved by Roskoski to amend the original motion to remove the Parts City/Champion bills in the amount of $440.00, and the Napa Christenson bills in the amount of $188.00 from the consent agenda for separate consideration.
+It was moved by Roskoski to amend the original motion to remove the bills from Lanyk Electric in the amount of $598.00 and O’Reilly Auto Parts Virginia in the amount of $502.00 and Napa Auto Parts from $142.00 from the consent agenda for separate consideration.
 The motion failed.

 Public Forum: